This policy relates to Part 5 of the NSW Residential Tenancies Act 2010.

 If a tenant or their dependent child is a victim of domestic violence, they may end the tenancy giving a shorter period of notice, or immediately, by submitting a Domestic Violence Termination Notice to SCH.

-If a tenant ends their tenancy and there are one or more other household occupants, a remaining occupant may apply under the SCH Recognition as a Tenant policy if they wish to remain in the SCH property.
+If a tenant ends their tenancy and there are one or more other household occupants, a remaining occupant may apply under the SCH Recognition as a Tenant policy if they wish to remain in SCH housing.

 In general, Housing Officers are responsible for managing the end of tenancies.